L3GEND-AI/L3GEND-AI/README.md

 - 👋 Hi, I’m @L3GEND-AI
 - 👀 I’m interested in Big Brain Moves
 - 🌱 I’m currently learning C#, TypeScript, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on - null
 - 📫 How to reach me.
-If you interested you can contact me by gmail - null
+If you interested you can contact me by gmail - developerai.main@gmail.com

 <!---
 L3GEND-AI/L3GEND-AI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.